imran-dev100/employee-management-tool/README.md

 - Once cloned, change the directory to the project directory ``` Imran-Ansari---Technical-challenge ```.

-- As per your suggestion, run the suitable Python server on port 7299 using the corresponding fixture file on a terminal.
+- As suggested in the challenge description, run the suitable Python server on port 7299 using the corresponding fixture file on a terminal.

 ```
 git clone <reposiory-url>